 Managing your child’s symptoms at home

-If your child has been in hospital with confirmed or suspected coronavirus, you should follow our self-care advice to manage any symptoms your child’s may still have at home.
+If your child has been in hospital with symptoms of coronavirus, you should follow our self-care advice to manage any symptoms your child may still have at home.

 What if my child’s symptoms get worse at home?

 Most children and babies with coronavirus will gradually get better at home and make a full recovery.
-However, if you’re worried about your child or baby you should phone 111 and tell them they’ve been assessed as having coronavirus.
+However, if you’re worried about your child or baby you should phone 111 and tell them your child or baby has coronavirus.
 You should do this particularly if:

 - they start breathing very fast